grimme-lab/qc2-teaching/doc/scf.rst

       distance and compare it with your program.
       Can you run your ``subroutine`` multiple times and get the same result?
 If not recheck your code.
-   4. Check what happens if calculate the nuclear repulsion energy for a single atom.
+   4. Check what happens if you calculate the nuclear repulsion energy for a single atom.
 Do you get the expected result?

 Classical contributions to the total energy do not dependent on